If you have a Scottish secure or short Scottish secure tenancy you have many rights as a tenant. However, you also have certain responsibilities.

 Your tenancy agreement may state other things you need to ask permission for, such as keeping a pet or parking a caravan on the property.

-Always make your request in writing and make sure you get your landlord's permission in writing.
+Always make your request in writing and make sure you get permission in writing too.